Presenting in business has changed dramatically over the past two decades.

 Then the phenomenon is exposed

-We go along to see some of these people presenting and the synopsis we were given seems to be spot on.
+We go along to see some of these people presenting and the synopsis we were given seems to be accurate.

-However, when we get those same people into the training room and offer a little encouragement, guidance and support we witness an incredible transformation.
+However, when we get those same people into the training room it all changes.

 ‘Our executives and managers just want the data and the facts; they would hate the idea of headlines and images’

 ‘We have these awful corporate templates which no one can deviate from’